Health savings accounts explained

 Still, many people find HSAs confusing.
 Here’s some information about them to mull over as you consider ways of funding present and future healthcare costs.

-The primary condition for opening an HSA is that you must also be enrolled in an HDHP.
-For 2021, HDHPs require an annual deductible of $1,400 or more for an individual and $2,800 for a family (unchanged from 2020).1 In addition, for 2021, they need to limit your annual out-of-pocket maximum of $7,000 per individual or $14,000 for a family ($6,900 per individual and $13,800 for a family in 2020) before covering 100% of allowable medical expenses.
+The primary condition for opening an HSA is that you must also be enrolled in a qualified HDHP.
+You can view the current annual limits to help you determine the deductible amounts and out-of-pocket maximums.
 Even if your employer doesn’t offer an HSA—or if you’re self-employed—you may be able to open an HSA on your own, as long as you’re also enrolled in an HDHP.
 Keep in mind, in addition to being enrolled in an HDHP, you cannot be claimed as someone else’s dependent and you cannot have disqualifying additional medical coverage, such as a general-purpose health flexible spending account (FSA).

-The money you can contribute to these accounts is tax-deductible or pre-tax, and any increase in the value of your account is free from federal taxes—as are withdrawals for qualified medical expenses.
-“One of the most important features of an HSA is that it’s triple tax-advantaged—when money goes into the account, when it grows and when it comes out,” Donnelly says.2
+The money you can contribute to these accounts is tax-deductible or pre-tax, and any increase in the value of your account is free from federal taxes – so long as withdrawals are made for qualified medical expenses.
+“One of the most important features of an HSA is that it has potential for triple tax-advantages – where money goes into the account, when it grows and when it comes out,” Donnelly says.1

-When making HSA contributions, keep in mind these limits for 2020 and 2021.
+When making HSA contributions, keep in mind these limits.
 You may contribute funds for the current tax year up until your federal tax return filing deadline (without extensions).
 You can put money into an HSA every year that you are eligible, until you enroll in Medicare.
 After that, you’re no longer allowed to contribute, but you may still use your HSA balance to cover qualified medical expenses with tax-free distributions.
 Special rules apply to reduce the annual limits in a year you become eligible or cease to be eligible.

 A wide range of routine medical costs, including: